 We practise the script before the wedding ceremony, but there is always a bit of ad-lib that pops in.

 It doesn’t have to be read word for word, keep yourself relaxed, and it will come out naturally.

 And everyone loves a bit of ad-lib where they can do a bit of heckling.

-Unlike the groom or fathers speeches, which have rules around what to say, there are no such rules for a brides speech; how awesome is that.
+Unlike the groom’s or father’s speeches, which have rules around what to say, there are no such rules for a bride’s speech; how awesome is that.

 Whatever you are planning for your big day, remember that your wedding ceremony is all about the two of you.

-Or are you going to do a speech and keep it a secret from your partner?
+Or will you make a speech and keep it a secret from your partner?
 I might like that idea if I was getting married.

 There is a time and place for tradition if you want it, but it is also entirely your prerogative to completely ignore all of it and have the wedding day you want.